1920 Buffalo All-Americans season: Game 8: vs. Canton Bulldogs

-In week nine, the All-Americans played the Bulldogs.
+In their eighth contest of the season, the All-Americans played the Bulldogs.
 Jim Thorpe, who was later inducted into the Pro Football Hall of Fame, started the game for the Bulldogs, but he came out at halftime because he believed it would end in a tie.
 Both teams were slowed by a muddy field, and the football became soggy after three quarters.
 Neither the All-Americans nor the Bulldogs could gain a lot of yards during the game.
 The lone score of the game came with under four minutes to play: a field goal from the Bulldogs' Al Feeney.
 He never missed a field goal the entire 1920 season, and the final score of the game was 3–0.